Former Mt Vernon Bldg Dept Employees Arrested & Charged With Deed Fraud

 Today, the concept of “woke” has been co-opted and diluted.
 Instead of a call for Black self-determination and empowerment, it often reflects the very dependency we fought to overcome.
 Many of our communities are still bound by economic and institutional systems that perpetuate inequality.
 “Woke” must return to its roots, reminding us of the need for self-reliance, collective ownership, and an economic foundation that secures our freedom.

 As the former North East Regional President of the National Black Police Association, I was mentored by Black law enforcement officers who came out of the Civil Rights and Black Power movements.
 For the National Black Police Association, “woke” was more than a concept; it was a guiding principle for survival in confronting racism within the justice system.
 We recognized the harsh reality that Black people, especially young Black men, were disproportionately targeted by racist policing practices.
-In response, we developed What to Do When Stopped by Police, a guide that went beyond practical advice.
+In response, we developed What to Do When Stopped by Police, or How to Survive a Police Encounter, a guide beyond practical advice.
 It was a lifeline, equipping our community with the tools to navigate encounters with law enforcement while staying informed, vigilant, and “woke” in the face of systemic oppression.

 To be “woke” today must also mean reclaiming the spirit of self-determination that our ancestors fought for.
-It is about building a future where we own our communities—economically, culturally, and politically—and no longer rely on systems designed to fail us.
-“Woke” is not just about recognizing the problem; it is about creating solutions that ensure Black survival, freedom, and prosperity on our own terms.
+It is about building a future where we own our economic, cultural, and political communities and no longer rely on systems designed to fail us.
+“Woke” is not just about recognizing the problem; it is about creating solutions that ensure Black survival, freedom, and prosperity on our terms.

 The Co-Optation of “Woke”